-Housing, Communities and Local Government Select Committee, Building more social housing (773KB, PDF), 27 July 2020, HC 173 2019-21
+Housing, Communities and Local Government Select Committee, Building more social housing (PDF), 27 July 2020, HC 173 2019-21

-90 Ibid., para 53
+As above, para 53

-91 Ibid., para 90
+As above, para 90

-92 Ibid., para 92
+As above, para 92

-93 Ibid., para 89
+As above, para 89

-94 Ibid., para 53
+As above, para 53

-95 Ibid., paras 44-45
+&lt;sup>112 As above, paras 44-45

 The Government's response was published in October 2020.
-96 There was no commitment to develop 90,000 social rented homes annually.
+There was no commitment to develop 90,000 social rented homes annually.
 Nor did the Government commit to publishing targets for the delivery of specific tenures:

 While we do not place a specific figure on the number of affordable houses which need to be built every year, we are committed not only to increasing the supply of new affordable homes, but ensuring that we build the right homes in the right places.
-97

 On the approach to public land disposal, the Government said:

 Planning reform will make land available for building more quickly, but making the best use of surplus public sector land plays a critical contribution towards this vision.
 As announced by the Prime Minister on 30 June 2020, work will begin to look at a new, ambitious cross-Government strategy to look at how public sector land can be managed and released so it can be put to better use.
 This will include home building, improving the environment, contributing to net-zero goals and injecting growth opportunities into communities across the country.
-98 Local housing authorities On the contribution of council housing, the 2020 UK Housing Review observed:
+A 2022 report published by the British Property Federation and Legal & General, Delivering a Step Change in Affordable Housing Supply (PDF) considers how the subsidy gap might be addressed through a partnership between Government, housing associations, and institutional investors.
+Local housing authorities On the contribution of council housing, the 2020 UK Housing Review observed:

-In the mid-twentieth century, an upsurge in housebuilding was almost unthinkable without a major contribution by local authorities building new council homes.99 In 1968 more than 352,000 new homes were completed with over 40% delivered by local authorities.
-100 Councils' contribution to new housing supply had been contracting since the early 1980s so by 1995 English authorities were building fewer than 1,000 units annually.
+In the mid-twentieth century, an upsurge in housebuilding was almost unthinkable without a major contribution by local authorities building new council homes.
+In 1968 more than 352,000 new homes were completed with over 40% delivered by local authorities. $^{\tiny 118}$ Councils' contribution to new housing supply had been contracting since the early 1980s so by 1995 English authorities were building fewer than 1,000 units annually.
 Recent years have seen an upswing, albeit from a very low base.
-101 There is evidence of authorities' appetite to increase their contribution.
-The Local Government Association (LGA) has said it is "imperative" in its response to the pandemic for the Government to consider "what steps, measures and reforms would support councils to work towards delivering a new generation of 100,000 high quality social homes per year."102 In addition to stressing the multiplier effect of new social housing, whereby "every £1 invested in a new social home generates £2.84 in the wider Government Response to the Housing, Communities and Local Government Select Committee report on the Long-term Delivery of Social and Affordable Rented Housing (306KB, PDF), CP 299, 27 October 2020 97 Ibid., p6 98 Ibid., p6 99 Stephens M; Perry J; Williams P; Young G; Fitzpatrick S: 2020 UK Housing Review, p18 100 Ibid.
+There is evidence of authorities' appetite to increase their contribution.
+The Local Government Association (LGA) said it was "imperative" in its response to the pandemic for the Government to consider "what steps, Government Response to the Housing, Communities and Local Government Select Committee report on the Long-term Delivery of Social and Affordable Rented Housing (PDF), CP 299, 27 October 2020 As above, p6 As above, p6 British Property Federation and Legal & General, Delivering a Step Change in Affordable Housing Supply (PDF), March 2022 Stephens M; Perry J; Williams P; Young G; Fitzpatrick S: 2020 UK Housing Review, p18 As above.

-102 LGA, Delivery of Council Housing - Developing a Stimulus Package Post-Pandemic, June 2020 economy", the LGA's report, Delivery of Council Housing - Developing a Stimulus Package Post-Pandemic, lists several policy and fiscal interventions which they suggest would have a positive impact in stimulating council housing supply.103 The Government envisioned lifting borrowing caps would enable councils to build around 10,000 new homes per year Policy developments favouring more council development include: - Access to bid for grant funding. - Freedom to combine grant funding with unrestricted prudential borrowing from November 2018. - The end of enforced rent reductions between April 2016 and 2019.
+measures and reforms would support councils to work towards delivering a new generation of 100,000 high quality social homes per year."
+In addition to stressing the multiplier effect of new social housing, whereby "every £1 invested in a new social home generates £2.84 in the wider economy", the LGA's report, Delivery of Council Housing - Developing a Stimulus Package Post-Pandemic, listed several policy and fiscal interventions which they suggest would have a positive impact in stimulating council housing supply.
+The Government envisioned lifting borrowing caps would enable councils to build around 10,000 new homes per year Policy developments favouring more council development include: